In most cases, ovarian cysts disappear in a few months without the need for treatment.

 The whole cyst and ovary may be removed and sent to a laboratory to check whether it's cancerous.
 Stitches or staples will be used to close the incision.

 You may need to stay in hospital for a few days after the procedure.

-After the ovarian cyst has been removed, you'll feel pain in your tummy, although this should improve in a day or two.
+The time it takes to recover from surgery is different for everyone.
+After the ovarian cyst has been removed, you'll feel pain in your tummy, although this should improve in a few days.

 If the cyst is sent off for testing, the results should come back in a few weeks and your consultant will discuss with you whether you need any further treatment.

-Contact your GP if you notice the following symptoms during your recovery:
+Contact a GP if you notice the following symptoms during your recovery: